ahsan159/POSDrugStore/README.md

 Added images to tab items and drug views.
 ## 31-Aug-2023
 Created XML report generator.
 Prepared initial XSLT.
 Report generator testing.
+## 7-Sep-2023
+Windows installer project is almost complete.
+Installation class libraries for setup are required to be created for registry and sql server scripts running rest is all well.